Poisson: Deaths Currently, an average of 7 residents of the villa... | Channels for Pearson+

 Rate Parameter (λ)

-In the context of the Poisson distribution, the rate parameter (λ) represents the average number of occurrences in the specified interval.
+In the context of the Poisson distribution, the rate parameter (λ) represents the average number of events (deaths, in this case) occurring in a specified interval.
 For the village of Westport, with an average of 7 deaths per year, λ would be 7.
-When calculating probabilities for shorter intervals, such as a day, λ must be adjusted accordingly (e.g., λ = 7/365 for daily calculations).
+This parameter is crucial for calculating probabilities using the Poisson formula.

 Recommended video: